Devil’s Den Nature Preserve

 Please note that the trail to the den is steep and narrow, but does offer several benches for resting along the way.

 From Beaver Dam Creek Trail, return to US 52 and turn left, traveling south for 8.8 miles, crossing under the Blue Ridge Parkway, to Old Appalachian Trail (immediately after the bridge).
-Turn right on Old Appalachian Trail and follow it for 1.3 miles to Cemetery Road.
-Turn left on Cemetery Road and continue for 0.1 miles to the parking lot on the left.
+Turn right on Old Appalachian Trail and follow it for 1.3 miles to Cemetery Rd.
+Turn left and continue for 0.1 miles to the parking lot on the left.